Joe Lefors: Law enforcement career

-Train robbers again robbed another Union Pacific train on August 29, 1900, near Tipton, Wyoming about fifty miles west of Rawlins, and this time Lefors led the posse.
-However, they again had no success, and the robbers escaped.
-That same year, former lawman, scout, tracker and longtime killer for hire Tom Horn began his investigation on the Wilcox robbery case, working on contract with the Pinkerton Detective Agency to solve the case, and with whom he had been employed many years before.
-He generated productive information which was later passed to Charlie Siringo via the agency, obtained from explosives expert Bill Speck.
-Through that information, the investigators were able to identify who had killed Sheriff Josiah Hazen, who had been killed during a chase of the train robbery suspects.
+Thieves again robbed another Union Pacific train on August 29, 1900, near Tipton, Wyoming about fifty miles west of Rawlins, and this time Lefors led the posse.
+However, the posse again had no success, and the robbers escaped.
+That same year, former lawman, scout, tracker and alleged killer for hire Tom Horn began his investigation of the Wilcox robbery case, working on contract with the Pinkerton Detective Agency to solve the case.
+Horn generated productive information which he later passed to Charlie Siringo via the agency and which he had obtained from explosives expert Bill Speck.
+Through that information, the investigators were able to establish that Sheriff Josiah Hazen had been killed during a chase by the train robbery suspects.
 Horn and Siringo identified Hazen's killers as being Wild Bunch gang members George Curry and Kid Curry.
-Horn allegedly killed rustlers Matt Rash and Isom Dart that same month, in his other job as a hired killer to fight cattle rustling for large cattle companies.
+Horn allegedly killed rustlers Matt Rash and Isom Dart that same month in his other job as a hired killer to fight cattle rustling for large cattle companies.

+Tom Horn

+"LeFors suspected Horn was the murderer and devised a scheme to trap him.
+Luring the cowboy into his Cheyenne office with the promise of a (phony) job offer from cattlemen in Montana looking for some illicit muscle, LeFors manipulated Horn into a booze-fueled conversation about his very particular set of skills.
+What Horn didn’t know was that in an adjacent room, LeFors had stationed a credible witness and a court stenographer to transcribe the conversation."